 There was a conflict of interest involving a member of the hearing body.

 A written appeal must be filed within five class days after the date on which the decision was sent to the complainant and respondent.
-GenerallyAny sanctions imposed will be held in abeyance while the appeal is pending.
+Generally, any sanctions imposed will be held in abeyance while the appeal is pending unless the misconduct involves hazing or acts causing or explicitly threatening to cause serious bodily harm to other individuals, as determined by the Dean of Students.

 The appeals board will take necessary precautions to avoid any conflict of interest on the part of its members.
 Upon receipt of the appeal, the complainant and respondent will be provided the names of all appeal board members.
 The parties will have two class days from receiving such notice to challenge any member for cause.